 The Douglass family first settled in Antioch, then moved to Petaluma, California.
 Family lore has it that they had a Spanish land grant to their property in Petaluma.
 They built the first house in Petaluma on what is now Washington Street.
-The house had been built in Maine and shipped around the horn and up the Petaluma Slough on a barge.
+The house had been built in Maine and shipped around the Horn and up the Petaluma Slough on a barge.
 It was connected together with pegs.
 They also built the American Hotel, the first hotel in Petaluma, and are presumed to have helped build many of the other first buildings in town.
-The location of the American Hotel is now a small downtown park in the center of the downtown.
+The location of the American Hotel is now a small downtown park, Helen Putman Park, in the center of downtown.

 In the early 1860s, brothers Abel and Albert Douglass went to San Francisco to seek their fortunes.
-Abel met James Dawson and traveled to Victoria to join him in the fledgling inside strait whaling economy.
+Abel met James Dawson and traveled to Victoria to join him in the fledgling inside-strait whaling economy of British Columbia.
 Albert settled in Seattle and established a sailboat rental business on Lake Union.

 Captain Douglass maintained a longtime common-law relationship with Maria Mahoi (Mary Mahoy, Mahoya), with whom he fathered eight children.
 They had a house on Salt Spring Island.
 Many of their descendants still live on the island or in British Columbia.
 Some of their sons helped Abel with sealing, dog-fish oil and other maritime business in the 1890s.